 Most recently, Saranga has been a core team member for the Amity Street Townhouses, a series of 8 single-family residences in Cobble Hill Brooklyn.
 She has been involved with the design of the building exterior and interior.

 Saranga’s project experience also includes work on the E.74th Street diplomatic residence, and the Park Avenue diplomatic residence.
 Both of these projects were renovations within historic buildings located in Manhattan’s Upper East Side Historic District.
 For the past five years, Saranga has also been involved with numerous renovation projects at the 23-story headquarter building for the Permanent Mission of Germany the United Nations in midtown Manhattan.

-Ombretta helps develop and refine ideas for current projects at Romines Architecture, as well as for design competitions and proposals.
-She contributes to the conceptual and schematic design phases of our work and the production of construction documents.
+As Architectural Designer at Romines Architecture, Ombretta develop and refine ideas for current projects as well as for design competitions and proposals.
+She contributes to the conceptual and schematic design phases of our work and the production of construction drawings.

-Ombretta has recently worked on the amity street townhouses, a series of 8 ground-up single-family residences in Cobble Hill Brooklyn and on numerous designs for mixed-use and affordable developments at sites across New York City including Jamaica, flushing and Clinton Hill.
-Ombretta contributed to construction drawings for the first two phases of renovation at the E. 74th Street German diplomatic residence, and has previously been involved with work at the Permanent Mission of Germany.
-Ombretta’s project experience also includes a lead role on three high-profile retail locations for Moleskine in New York city and the 12-acre Aljamea university campus in Nairobi, Kenya.
+Ombretta has worked on the Amity street townhouses, a series of 8 ground-up single-family residences in cobble Hill, Brooklyn and on numerous designs for mixed-use and affordable developments at sites across New York City.
+Ombretta Works on the design and construction drawings for a 15 stories ground-up residential building on Cobble hill and she worked on the first two phases of renovation at E 74th Street at the German diplomatic residence.
+Ombretta’s project experience also includes a lead role on the three high-profile retail locations for Moleskine in New York City and the 12-acre Aljamea University campus in Nairobi, Kenya.

-Prior to her position at Romines Architecture, Ombretta worked at Frederic Schwartz Architects in New York City, and Dominique Perrault Architecture in Paris, France.
+Prior to her position at Romines Architecture, Ombretta worked as a designer at Frederic Schwartz Architects in New York City, and Dominique Perrault Architecture in Paris, France